Geocole/task-manager/README.md

 ## 📝 Usage

 * Navigate to the dashboard.
-* Create a new project and add tasks.
 * Drag and drop tasks to reorder them.
 * Edit or delete tasks as needed.
 * Filter tasks by project using the dropdown menu.